Pooh's Hunny Hunt: History

 After the rise in popularity of Walt Disney's film adaptation of Winnie-the-Pooh, Disney Imagineers made plans in the late 1970s for a Winnie the Pooh attraction at Disneyland's soon-to-be renovated Fantasyland.
-However, in 1983, when the renovated Fantasyland reopened, a Winnie the Pooh attraction was notably absent.
-Seven years later, during a period when the character was undergoing a resurgence in popularity, plans for a Winnie the Pooh attraction were approved at Walt Disney World.
-Planners used an existing structure, that of the Fantasyland attraction Mr. Toad's Wild Ride.
+However, in 1983, when the renovated Fantasyland reopened, a Winnie the Pooh attraction was absent.
+Seven years later, during a period when the franchise was undergoing a resurgence in popularity, plans for a Winnie the Pooh attraction were approved at Walt Disney World.
+Planners used the existing structure of the Fantasyland attraction Mr. Toad's Wild Ride.

-The next version of the attraction, considerably different in configuration, was Pooh's Hunny Hunt, which opened in Tokyo Disneyland.
+The next version of the attraction, different in configuration, was Pooh's Hunny Hunt, which opened in Tokyo Disneyland.
 Due to a closure of all of the Skyways at Disney Parks across the world, including Tokyo, a space was left where the Fantasyland Skyway station once stood.
 With a budget of over $130 million, and featuring a never-before-used 'trackless' ride technology, Pooh's Hunny Hunt opened in late 2000 to large crowds and praise by many Disney internet fansites.
 To date, the attraction continues to have some of the longest wait times of any attraction at the Tokyo Disneyland Resort.